Ruff Ryders Entertainment: 2021–present: Resurgence

 Exodus.
 The album was released in May 2021 through Ruff Ryders, with primary production from Swizz Beatz and guest appearances by The LOX.
 It was the first release by the label after Jadakiss' 2009 album The Last Kiss, and was a top 10 release on the Billboard 200.
+Angela Simmons signed a contract with the label and released her debut single, titled "Run To", in 2026.

+Headquarters

+Ruff Ryders centralized its creative operations in Yonkers by establishing its landmark Powerhouse Studios facility at 33 South Broadway there.
+The studio served as the primary recording hub for the collective's early regional compilation projects and solo tracking sessions for native talent.